 The Chairman of the Board is a separate role from that of the Group Managing Director and both roles are held by different individuals who are not related to each other.
-In 2023, the Chairman of the Board was Benjamin Keswick and the Group Managing Director was Benjamin Birks.
+In 2024, the Chairman of the Board was Benjamin Keswick, who was succeeded by John Witt on 2nd August 2024.
+The Group Managing Director was Benjamin Birks.